OpenOrienteering/mapper/mapping-introduction.md

 ### Fieldwork

 Accurate mapping depends on high quality fieldwork.
 Ordinarily, fieldwork will usually produce a paper sketch with all the detail required to produce the map but often marked up with shorthand codes which are meaningful to the mapper but which will not appear on the finished map.
-Instead of paper the mapper may use mylar or other robust drafting film.
-Fieldworking on transparent film also permits the use of an underlay which may have a coordinate grid or an old map visible underneath (at an appropriate scale).
+Instead of paper the mapper may use Mylar or other robust drafting film.
+Working on transparent film also permits the use of an underlay which may have a coordinate grid or an old map visible underneath (at an appropriate scale).

 The fieldwork will usually be done at a larger scale than the final map.
 With convenient rescaling of computer graphic images it is now possible for fieldwork to be undertaken at any convenient scale such as 1:5000 or even larger.
 This demands less skill in field penmanship than the traditional fieldwork scale of 1:7500.